srinivas-cloudlab/srinivas-cloudlab/readme.md

 - and what makes infrastructure **resilient, observable, and secure**

 That curiosity pulled me deep into **Cloud and DevOps Engineering**.
-Over time, I began building entire systems — from **provisioning infrastructure** to **automating deployments**, enforcing **security baselines**, and ensuring **high availability** across environments.

-One of my most rewarding moments was connecting **frontend, backend, and databases seamlessly** — locally and insuring on **Azure Web Apps** — watching complex systems behave as one.
-I genuinely enjoy that feeling.

 Today, I work at the intersection of **automation, reliability, and intelligence**, with a growing interest in **AIOps** — making systems not just automated, but *aware*.